Jon Berti Player Props: Marlins vs. Pirates

 Jon Berti At The Plate

-- Berti is hitting .278 with seven doubles, a triple, two home runs and 14 walks.
+- Berti is batting .274 with seven doubles, a triple, two home runs and 14 walks.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.